zillding/gampic/frontend/views/site/pages/info.md

 when a change is made to an Object Literal it affects that object across the entire script, whereas when a Constructor function is instantiated and then a change is made to that instance, it won’t affect any other instances of that object.

+callback function is a very important concept in js